moniafavaro/weather/README.md

 > Note: The availability and functionality of the ChatGPT API may have limitations or usage restrictions depending on your access level and OpenAI's policies.

+> Note II: This project was build with ChatGPT.